-The craftspeople who restored this window transported the entire panel back to their studio where it was completely disassembled, cleaned, reassembled and releaded.
-A young artist was employed to render the face, finishing the restoration; a satisfactory solution until such a time as funds might be raised to do justice to the original work.
+The St. Ann's craftspeople who restored this window transported the entire panel back to their studio where it was completely disassembled, cleaned, reassembled and releaded.
+We are asked about the difference in the face of Christ as compared to other faces in the windows.
+At the time of the restoration, a young artist was employed to render the face, thus finishing the restoration.
+The artist gained experience and we consider it a very satisfactory solution until such a time as funds might be raised to do justice to the original work.
 To the right is displayed a portion of the artist's drawing which shows the original expression of Christ's face and flow of his hair.

-Upon reinstallation, protective state-of-the-art glazing was added outside, with ventilation to allow for circulation which will increase the longevity of the new lead cames and protect the window from pollution and dirt.
+Upon reinstallation, protective state-of-the-art glazing was added outside, with ventilation to allow for circulation, all of which will increase the longevity of the new lead cames, saving and protecting the window from pollution and dirt.

 Kissam / Ryerson Family Window

 At the time of his death in 1889, George Kissam was one of the oldest members of the church; he had been a member for over fifty years having served many of those years as an elder and as president of the Consistory.
 He was serving on the Building Committee for the church at the time of his passing.